Norton Shorts for College Courses

 is an associate professor of science, technology, and society at Virginia Tech and specializes in disability studies and technology ethics.
 Her books include Against Technoableism, Animal Constructions and Technological Knowledge, and Spaces for the Future (coedited).
 She lives in Blacksburg, Virginia.

-New Hardcovers Available for Spring 2025
+Hardcovers Available for Fall 2025

 The Moral Circle